Washington Singer

-Washington Merritt Grant Singer (1866–1934) was an American-born English heir, philanthropist and prominent racehorse owner.
+Washington Merritt Grant Singer (1866–1934) was an American-born British heir, philanthropist and prominent racehorse owner.

 Biography

 Early life

 Born in Yonkers, New York he was the third child of Isabella Eugenie Boyer and sewing machine magnate, Isaac Singer.
 The family moved to England when Washington Singer was still a child.
 He was raised at Oldway Mansion at Paignton on the Devon coast.

 Equine interests

 After he received his inheritance upon his father's death, he originally planned to run a ranch in the American West, but after spending time hunting in Devonshire with his brother, Mortimer Singer, he decided to stay in England and become a racehorse owner.

+Singer was joint-master of the South Devon Hunt between 1897 and 1901, and then sole master until 1907.

 A Thoroughbred horse racing enthusiast, he won the 1905 St. Leger Stakes with the colt Challacombe, trained by Alec Taylor, Jr. and the 1932 2,000 Guineas with Orwell.
 The Washington Singer Stakes race at Newbury Racecourse is named in his honour.

 He was elected to the Jockey Club in July 1921.